isabella232/sfcc-helpcenter/content/md/cartridge-configuration/06-categories-configuration.md

 # How to define automatically the "Primary" category for my SFCC products?

-In the [cartridge configuration page](01-where-configuration.html), if you select `Yes` for the following parameter, the first category of products will become "primary" category for that product.
+In the [cartridge configuration page](01-where-configuration.html), if you select `Yes` for the following parameter, the first category of products will become your "primary" category for that product.

 | Cartridge parameter                | SFCC information        |
 | :----------------------------------| :---------------------: |